Skip to content

 The layering system that works

-You're not wearing your ski jacket to dinner.
-Pack: 1 warm puffer jacket (Arc'teryx Cerium, $380, or Uniqlo Ultra Light Down $70 — Uniqlo version is surprisingly good).
-2 pairs warm pants (jeans + fleece-lined or wool trousers).
-3 sweaters.
-1 nice outfit for the one fancy dinner at Steakhouse No. 316 or The Mountain Lodge.
-Waterproof snow boots for après (Sorel, $150) — regular sneakers get soaked walking to dinner.
-Beanie + warm scarf.
+You're not wearing your ski jacket to dinner — ski clothes smell like sweat + sunscreen by day 2, and mountain resort après-ski has a real dress code (casual-to-dressy depending on destination).
+Pack: 1 warm puffer jacket (Arc'teryx Cerium Down $440 or Uniqlo Ultra Light Down $70 — the Uniqlo is surprisingly good and packs to a softball).
+2 pairs warm pants (jeans + fleece-lined chinos or wool trousers).
+2–3 flannel shirts or sweaters.
+1 nicer outfit for the one fancy dinner at the resort steakhouse or mountain lodge restaurant (cowboy boots + flannel works at most Western resorts; collared shirt + dress pants for Alps resorts).
+Waterproof snow boots for après walks and village dining (Sorel Joan $200, Salomon Snowcross $165) — regular sneakers get soaked immediately in resort town slush.
+Beanie + warm scarf for the evening.

 Tech for ski trips